kvietcong/hot-takes/README.md

 # Hot Takes

-It is live in the following link! https://le-hot-takes.herokuapp.com/
+It is live at the following link! https://le-hot-takes.herokuapp.com/

 ## About